swiftlang/swift-package-manager/Documentation/Usage.md

 Use `swift test` tool to run tests of a Swift package.
 For more information on the test tool, run `swift test --help`.

+## Running

+Use `swift run [executable [arguments...]]` tool to run an executable product of a Swift package.
+The executable's name is optional when running without arguments and when there is only one executable product.
+For more information on the run tool, run `swift run --help`.

 ## Build Configurations